10 Tips to Prepare for a Phone Interview (Before and During the Call)

 7- Ask Thoughtful Questions

-Tip: Avoid asking about salary and benefits unless the recruiter brings it up first.
+Avoid asking about salary and benefits unless the recruiter brings it up first.

 8- Watch for Red Flags